Da Vinci - Coverage Requirements Discovery

 Based on whether the provider has decided to perform the action or just wishes to explore, they will proceed to 2a or 2b.

-The provider uses an EMR to initiate the clinical action from step #1, entering required information (e.g. a drug, a type of referral or appointment, etc.) into forms provided by the EMR.
+The provider uses an EHR to initiate the clinical action from step #1, entering required information (e.g., a drug, a type of referral, or appointment) into forms provided by the EHR.

 2b.
 Provider starts 'CRD what-if'

-The provider uses an EMR to launch a ‘What if?’
+The provider uses an EHR to launch a 'what if?'
 CRD SMART app to explore payer coverage requirements.
-The provider indicates the type of action they’re considering into the CRD SMART app which prompts for additional information relevant to coverage determination, such as the proposed drug, type of referral or appointment, etc.
+The provider indicates the type of action they're considering into the CRD SMART app which prompts for additional information relevant to coverage determination, such as the proposed drug, type of referral or appointment, etc.

 3. Provider checks Payer CRD needs

-The EMR or CRD SMART app contacts a CRD Server used by their patient’s payer to find out what information is required to perform Coverage Requirements Discovery (CRD) - particularly whether the CRD Server requires protected health information (PHI) to evaluate the patient’s coverage requirements, or whether the patient’s coverage type and the proposed clinical action is enough.
-Optionally, the CRD service might provide the EMR with information about configuration options, such as the option to control the types of coverage requirements returned to the user or the number of requirements returned.
+The EHR or CRD SMART app contacts a CRD server used by their patient's payer to find out what information is required to perform Coverage Requirements Discovery (CRD) - particularly whether the CRD server requires protected health information (PHI) to evaluate the patient's coverage requirements, or whether the patient's coverage type and the proposed clinical action is enough.
+Optionally, the CRD service might provide the EHR with information about configuration options, such as the option to control the types of coverage requirements returned to the user or the number of requirements returned.

 Note:

 • Payer server requirements are expected to be static.
-The EMR or CRD SMART app may choose to cache information received.
+The EHR or CRD SMART app may choose to cache information received.

-• Modular EMR systems may need to retrieve the coverage type or other information required by the CRD Server from other systems within the provider’s environment.
+• Modular EHR systems may need to retrieve the coverage type or other information required by the CRD server from other systems within the provider's environment.

-In the event decisions are made based on ‘dirty’ cached data, the unique identifier provided with the Coverage Information extension will allow the payer to trace what information the decision was based on.
-In general, if a decision is based on information outside the payer’s control (e.g. a policy being cancelled), they will not be held to the decision conveyed to the CRD client.
-If a decision is based on changes within the payer’s control (e.g. rules for when prior authorization is needed have changed), payers are expected to respect the decision that was conveyed to the CRD client.
+In the event decisions are made based on dirty cached data, the unique identifier provided with the Coverage Information extension will allow the payer to trace what information the decision was based on.
+Also, CRD responses are point-in-time assertions and it is possible that circumstances will change (e.g., a policy being cancelled) that will invalidate the response provided.
+If a decision is based on changes within the payer's control (e.g., rules have changed for when prior authorization is required), payers SHOULD respect the decision that was conveyed to the CRD client.

 4. System starts CRD query

-The EMR (in the background as the provider is typing) or the CRD SMART app (once enough information has been provided) initiates a query to the CRD Server providing the patient’s coverage type and/or identity along with information about the proposed clinical action.
-The EMR might also provide the CRD Server with one or more of the following:
+The EHR (in the background as the provider is typing) or the CRD SMART app (once enough information has been provided) initiates a query to the CRD server providing the patient's coverage type and/or identity along with information about the proposed clinical action.
+The EHR might also provide the CRD server with one or more of the following:

-• a ‘token’ to allow the CRD Server to temporarily and securely request additional patient information from the EMR in step #5.
+• a 'token' to allow the CRD server to temporarily and securely request additional patient information from the EHR in step #5.

-• configuration information that indicates the type of information the EMR user is interested in receiving (e.g. whether prior authorization or clinical documentation is required, or products covered or recommended by the plan.
+• configuration information that indicates the type of information the EHR user is interested in receiving (e.g., whether prior authorization or clinical documentation is required, or products covered, or recommendations from the health plan).

 Note:

-• Configuration options - received in step #3 - might be managed by the EMR and information provided could be specific to the context of the request, a user role, or an individual user.
+• Configuration options received in step #3 might be managed by the EHR and information provided could be specific to the context of the request, a user role, or an individual user.

 5. (Optional) Payer service gets additional data

-If additional information is needed to process the query, the CRD Server may use the EMR’s secure API, with the temporary access token provided in step #4, to request additional information from the patient’s record.
-(In some cases, the EHR may provide information up-front based on pre-fetch requests from the payer’s configuration information.)
-Examples include requests for information needed to assess whether the action is needed (e.g. an allergy to a first line medication, lab result), whether recommended next steps are in place (e.g. follow-up visits scheduled, lab tests ordered to monitor effectiveness/safety), etc. The CRD Server might submit multiple queries for different types of data to determine coverage requirements.
+If additional information is needed to process the query, the CRD server may invoke the EHR's secure API, with the temporary access token provided in step #4, to request additional information from the patient's record.
+(In some cases, the EHR may provide information up-front based on pre-fetch requests from the payer's configuration information.)
+Examples include requests for information needed to assess whether the action is needed (e.g., a lab result or an allergy to a first line medication), whether recommended next steps are in place (e.g., follow-up visits scheduled, lab tests ordered to monitor effectiveness/safety), etc. The CRD server might submit multiple queries for different types of data to determine coverage requirements.

 Note:

-• By requesting additional information directly from the EMR, a CRD Server can determine what documentation already exists and what requirements already exist, using that information to make the most accurate assessment possible before providing cards to the user that suggest additional documentation is necessary or prior authorization needs to be requested.
-CRD Servers should always attempt to gather what information they can automatically before providing responses that might require human action, such as completing a Questionnaire or launching DTR.
+• By requesting additional information directly from the EHR, a CRD server can determine what documentation already exists and what requirements already exist and can use that information to make the most accurate assessment possible before providing cards to the user that suggest that additional documentation is necessary or that prior authorization must be requested.
+CRD servers should always attempt to gather what information they can automatically before providing responses that might require human action, such as completing a Questionnaire or launching DTR.

 6. Payer service returns CRD results

-Based on the information provided/retrieved, the payer system returns guidance to the provider.
+Based on the information provided and/or retrieved, the payer system returns guidance to the provider.
 The guidance can be in several forms:

 • A simple message indicating that service is covered without additional requirements